 The pain of newly-tightened braces is certainly awful, but it’s important to remember that it’s only temporary.
-After a few days, your child’s mouth with adjust to their braces, and the pain will subside.
+After a few days, your child’s mouth will adjust to their braces, and the pain will subside.
 While all of the previous methods will help alleviate the mouth pain from braces in the meantime, there’s no substitute for the healing powers of time.

 The beautiful smile that your child will have after their braces will make all of the minor braces pain worth it in the end.
 In the meantime, help keep them comfortable as they work toward straighter teeth.
 With so many ways to treat minor mouth pain from braces, your child is sure to find a method that works for them.

 If you’re concerned about your child’s braces, or if you’re interested in children’s orthodontics, give us a call at (702)-832-0508 or contact us online to schedule an appointment at any of our convenient locations throughout the Greater Las Vegas region.